andigu/todo-list/README.md

 ## Todolist SERVER
-A simple todolist application that allows students to collaborate with their peers and organize their agenda
+A simple todolist application that allows students to collaborate with their peers and organize their agenda.